microsoft/AzureTrailblazerAcademy/month2/labs/lab_oraTopg/README.md

 3. Open access to the PgAdmin Client Server
 - Access Azure PostgreSQL Service and select 'Connection Security' from the left menu.
 - Set 'Allow access to Azure Services' to 'YES'
-- Select 'Add current client IP Address' button to the NSG setup.
+- Select 'Add current client IP Address' button to add the clientIP to the NSG Firewall setup.

 <img src="./images/ata-pg-network-setup.PNG" alt="Add the client IP address to the network security" hight="600">